neutron-org/neutron-docs/docs/tutorials/cosmwasm_icq.md

 We are going to learn how to:

-1. Install dependencies and import the libraries;
+1. Install dependencies and import the libraries.
-2. Register an Interchain Query;
+2. Register different Interchain Queries.
-3. Get results from the registered interchain query.
+3. Get results from the registered Interchain Queries.
+4. Manage the registered Interchain Queries.

 > **Note:** this section assumes that you have basic knowledge of CosmWasm and have some experience in writing smart
 > contracts.
 You can check out CosmWasm [docs](https://docs.cosmwasm.com/docs/1.0/)